 My brother Francesco (Frank) was a honeymoon baby and was born on the 22nd September 1966 and my Dad was over the moon.
 Mum tells me that it was a Thursday and that he was delivered safely at 4.45pm.
 Dad was so proud and had sent Mum flowers from Fays Flowers in Scott Street, Dandenong.

-In the photo that I'm turning '1', you can see a bunch of flowers that Dad had also bought Mum.
-Unfortunately the photo is black and white, but they were these beautiful bright purple tulips that Mum always talks about.
+In the photo that I'm turning '1', you can see a bunch of flowers on the fireplace that Dad had also bought Mum.
+Unfortunately the photo is black and white, but they are these beautiful bright purple tulips that Mum always talks about.
 They were made of plastic as Dad wanted her to have them forever and she still has them.

-Mum was so sad for Dad that he had to walk to Pilkington over an hour each way and coming home absolutely exhausted only to have to do it again the next day.
-Occasionally he would get a lift by a man named Mr Smith who lived at the end of our street and also worked at Pilkington, but it depended on what shift work he would be doing at the time.
+Mum was so sad for Dad that he had to walk to work at Pilkington over an hour each way.
+Then coming home absolutely exhausted only to have to do it all again the next day.
+Occasionally he would get a lift by a man named Mr Smith who lived at the end of our street and who also worked at Pilkington, but it depended on what shift work he would be doing at the time.
 Dad used to alternate between morning, afternoon and overnight shifts.
-One day Mum surprised Dad with a driving lesson with a nice lady and although he was not happy at first, he was really happy when he had returned back from his lesson.
+One day Mum had surprised Dad with a driving lesson with a nice lady and although he was not happy at first, he was really happy when he had returned back from his lesson.

 So Easter 1970, Dad bought his first car which was a light blue Datsun 1600 which we would eventually name 'Nellie'.
 My sister Linda Nara would complete their family on Saturday 20th January 1973 at 4am.
 'Nellie' would take us on many amazing adventures together.
-We called her that as she struggled to go up the hills occasionally as Dad would often take us up to the Mountains.
-I can still remember us all saying "come on Nellie" and then she would eventually make it.
+We called her that as she struggled to get up the hills occasionally as Dad would often take us up to the Mountains.
+I can still remember all of us saying "come on Nellie" and then she would eventually make it up.
 We had made such amazing memories that are still with me today.